Data analysis helps Greenwich improve financial resilience of residents

 In just over six months, the LIFT platform has uncovered significant hidden pockets of poverty in the Royal Borough of Greenwich.
 By analysing monthly Housing Benefit and Council Tax Reduction data, the LIFT platform has identified up to £20 million per year of unclaimed benefits across areas such as DWP, Tax Credits, Severe Disability Premiums, Pension Credit, Discretionary Housing Payments and more.

-Greenwich also uses Policy in Practice’s Benefit and Budgeting Calculator to help residents navigate both the legacy benefit system and Universal Credit.
+Greenwich also uses Policy in Practice’s Better Off Calculator to help residents navigate both the legacy benefit system and Universal Credit.
 The tool has improved conversations between advisors and customers by displaying complicated benefit data in a simple format.
 Going forward, Greenwich plans to integrate the tools to enhance their early homelessness prevention work.

 As well as increasing benefit take-up, Greenwich has witnessed the following benefits since they started using the LIFT platform;